Kos Or Rhodes? How To Choose Between Rhodes Or Kos

 Rhodes Cons:

-• It is more crowded than Kos, much more touristy
+• It is more crowded than Kos, much more touristy.

-Pros And Cons Of Kos Over Rhodes
+Kos Pros And Cons

 A coastal shoreline on Kos with rocky cliffs and a pebble beach, waves crashing against the shore.
 Sparse greenery is visible on the cliff tops under a clear sky.